cloudtraveler/avxlabs-docs/ace_pro/docs/lab2.md

 While the gateway is being created, you may proceed to the next section.

 ### 4.2.2.
-SPOKE GATEWAY IN AZURE
+Spoke Gateway in Azure

-Repeat the previous steps for Azure, click on the button "+ Spoke Gateway" and ensure these parameters are entered in the pop-up window `"Create Spoke Gateway"`.
+Repeat the previous steps for Azure, click on the button `"+ Spoke Gateway"` and ensure these parameters are entered in the pop-up window `"Create Spoke Gateway"`.

 ```{note}
 Only one Spoke Gateway will be deployed in VNet azure-us-wes-spoke1.